-Establish credibility for your art business is vital in giving a positive impression that your art practice is bigger and more successful.
-With this in mind it’s worth having your own site where you have far more control.
+Establishing credibility for your art business is vital in giving a positive impression that your art practice is bigger and more successful.
+With this in mind, it’s worth having your own site where you have far more control.
 Squarespace is a great option as you can easily customise the design.

 Start blogging about art

 A great way to tell your story and showcase all your passion is to write a blog.
 Blogs don’t have to belong essays, just blog regularly.
 Some bloggers blog once a day, others once a week.
 Blog about art and inspiration.
 Why do you make your art?
 How does it make you feel?
 What are you currently working on?
 Creating a blog is a great way to build awareness and gain support.
 Starting a blog can provide the opportunity to educate others interested in your field of expertise.